meditationstuff/protocol_1/index.md

 * [...] might be worth mentioning that someone will get increasingly efficient and meta efficient at exploring the search space as they go, even as big as it is. "meditation proceeds by exhaustive process of elimination; and this is sufficient to do the job; it's enough", if not hit by meteor or bus, etc. etc.

 * [...] might be worth calling out how problematic "effort" is, as well as being careful to not "burn in" effort," and how tacking towards effortlessness (pushing with a feather and then even less" is an extraordinary heuristic (and yet still just a heuristic) for going in the right direction

+* There is a reflexive thing at the heart of suffering, but I think there’s maybe a few of these.
+There’s the suffering one, and then there’s a like “armature of attention” one, and then there’s a “sensations trying to control other sensations” one.
+The uncoiling of each of these (possibly still in progress) have felt qualitatively really really different.
+Like the “qualia feel” is really different, though they all have a very similar flavor of reflexiveness or loopiness, manifest in their (also similar-feeling) “uncoiling” or untwisting.
+Anyway fwiw  (edited)
+Er qualia-feel is really different but still all seamless something something, can-in-fact-get-there-from-here etc etc

 [<a href="#192bh">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]